- Home

 The Funeral Expenses Payment

-If your loved ones are claiming benefits then they can apply for the Funeral Expenses Payment (in England, Wales and Northern Ireland) or the Funeral Support Payment (in Scotland).
+If your loved ones are claiming benefits, then they may be able to apply for the Funeral Expenses Payment (in England, Wales and Northern Ireland) or the Funeral Support Payment (in Scotland).
 Under these schemes, the government will pay for most of the necessities of a funeral from the cheapest local options, and then claim the money back from your estate later on.
 This could be suitable if you have enough in your savings to cover your funeral costs, but your loved ones do not and won’t be able to access your funds for a while.

 For a more in-depth look at these options, check out our article on How to pay for a funeral.